hpc/charliecloud/doc/install.rst

   * :code:`no`: Disable :code:`libsquashfuse` linking and internal SquashFS
     mounting, even if it's installed.

-  * Path to :code:`libsquashfuse` install location, not including final :code:`lib` or :code:`include` component: Link with :code:`libsquashfuse`
+  * Path to :code:`libsquashfuse` install prefix: Link with :code:`libsquashfuse` found there, or error if not found, and add it to :code:`ch-run`'s RPATH.
+(Note this argument is *not* the directory containing the shared library or header file.)

-    found there (or error if not found), and add it to :code:`ch-run`'s RPATH.
+  **Note:** A very specific version and configuration of SquashFUSE is required.
+See below for details.

 :code:`--with-python=SHEBANG`
   Shebang line to use for Python scripts.
 Default: